stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ### Inlining (aka embedding) the language files

 Alternatively, you can provide the translations as a Json file.
 This Json file has to be part of an HTML page.
-That's especially useful if you need only one or two languages, because the are loaded a lot faster.
+That's especially useful if you need only one or two languages.
 To get familiar with this approach, embed the Json file in the `index.html` like so:

 ```html
 <script type="application/l10n">